• What is PIDA?

 • Reviewing their health authority’s PIDA policy and procedures (when issued);

-• Providing and documenting advice to employees about reporting wrongdoing or making a complaint about a reprisal;
+• Providing and documenting advice to employees or health professionals about reporting wrongdoing or making a complaint about a reprisal;

 • Receiving reports of wrongdoing; and